Haroldgm/html/README.md

 # html

+## About

+This repository contains the lessons I learned during my refresher study of HTML

 ## Running the html files on local web server

 Navigate to the checkout folder then run the python webserver